mohllal/mohllal.github.io/_posts/2025-01-01-tcp-nagle-algorithm.md

 By waiting for these triggers, Nagle’s Algorithm **coalesces multiple small writes into fewer, larger packets**, reducing the total number of packets transmitted.

 The net effect is fewer TCP packets on the wire, saving bandwidth and reducing overall network congestion.
-However, the trade-off is added latency for small, time-sensitive messages, because data may not be sent immediately while waiting for an ACK or enough buffered data to fill a segment.
+However, the trade-off is added latency for small, time-sensitive messages because data may not be sent immediately while waiting for an ACK or enough buffered data to fill a segment.

 ## Understanding the kernel’s socket buffers